MatthewW274/Dubious-Undergrad-Bikers/README.md

 ### Assumptions
 For the LTS (Level of Traffic Stress) analysis, 5 classes were outlined.
 Typically, 4 would be utilized as outlined in Raj's cited ECCE blog post, but due to the variation of bike infrastructure and road types throughout Toronto, we felt that 5 classes would be more appropriate (Ubhi, 2021).
 Note that routes like the 401, 407, or any other major freeway were excluded from the road/bike safety analysis.
 This is because they are illegal to bike on.

-Additionally, the average biking speed was assumed to be ...
+Additionally, the average biking speed was assumed to be 15 km/h and the average wait time at each traffic light was assumed to be 18 seconds (BicyclesandCycling, n.d.; INRIX, 2022).
 ### Time of day / seasonality
 Our method of analysis is limited by the time of day.
 Perceived safety is variable depending on a number of factors, including light levels (Boyce et. al, 2000).
 Additionally, our method does not include any information on when snow is cleared on certain routes, which would impact the accessibility of biking to certain neighbourhoods during Canadian winters (Sears et. al, 2012.
 ### Next steps for future study